theshivv/OrgaFood/README.md

 * Azeez Dandawala

 ### 📖**Description**
-OrgaFood is bridge between Farmers and Customers also we are encouraging organic food.So, It is a platform where you can get pure organic edibles.In this tough time of pendamic health is the most important factor in someones life.so,its important to eat nutritious food and we are helping people to get this in this tough time.
+OrgaFood is the bridge between Farmers and Customers and also we are encouraging organic food.So, it is a platform where you can get pure organic edibles.In this tough time of pandemic, health is the most important priority in one's life.
+So,it's important to eat nutritious food and we are helping people to get this in these tough times.
+Tis is also a platform for farmers who are growing organic products to sell thier products.

 We are using Kotlin as programming language XML for designing and Firebase as backend.
 Email and Google Authentication is done using Firebase Authentication.